Careers Leader: Mrs J Virani

 As well as the above students take part in:

-- Local Business Visits such as Sky Skills Academy
+- Local Business Visits such as Sky Skills Academy - virtual or in person

 - STEM Author Event